charles-uno/charles-uno.github.io/_drafts/2016-01-01-pokemon-types.md

 shadow > plant > stone > heart

-STONE -> EARTH.
-Then brown is a good color. for the turtle with a garden on its back

-Froakie... frog becomes a ninja. water+shadow

-Charmander

 > If we could go back in time and rebuild the Pokemon interaction matrix, what might we do differently?

 The crux of any Pokemon game is battling.